beave/meer/doc/source/configuration.rst

 tls
 ~~~

-This option controls Meers ability to record decoded alert tls to the ``tls``
+This option controls Meer's ability to record decoded alert tls to the ``tls``
 SQL table.
 If "tls" is detected within the EVE/JSON  and the ``tls``
 decoder is enabled (controlled in the ``meer-core``),  then it will be recorded
 to the ``tls`` SQL table.